tgoldenphoenix/my-latex-documents/README.md

 # Latex notes

-My Math notes written with LaTeX.
+My Math & Physics notes written with LaTeX.

 I can't afford a computer with a stylus to use OneNote.

-## Showcase
+## Subject covers

-You can read my notes for Algebra [here](https://drive.google.com/file/d/1JEej44ZqaYazJm5MbW8nEOjz7cVb0fWq/view?usp=sharing)
+You are welcome to read & download the pdf of some of my notes [here](https://drive.google.com/drive/folders/1LC8NXNkA09rYB85686d-iONltasQSr6B?usp=sharing)

+Math:

+- Intermediate Algebra (12 grade)
+- Geometry

+Physics:

+- Middle School Physics

+All terminologies are written in English with some having additional Vietnamese translation.

 ## Screenshots